Orthosymplectic Superinstanton Counting and Brane Dynamics: Acknowledgements

 \section{Acknowledgements}

-Y.S. thanks Satoshi Nawata for explaining the effect of fermionic zero modes in orthosymplectic quiver gauge theories and Go Noshita for explaining details on negative branes and T-duality, as well as giving their constructive comments on the manuscript.
+Y.S. thanks Satoshi Nawata for explaining the effect of fermionic zero modes in orthosymplectic quiver gauge theories and Go Noshita for explaining details on negative branes and T--duality, as well as giving their constructive comments on the manuscript.
 Y.S. also thanks Cumrun Vafa for his encouragement and beneficial discussions during his stay in ICTP.
 Part of this work has been presented in \href{https://indico.in2p3.fr/event/28620/}{French Strings Meeting 2023} at LAPTh, Annecy, France and \href{https://indico.ictp.it/event/10193}{New Pathways in Exploration of Quantum Field Theory and Quantum Gravity beyond Supersymmetry III} at ICTP, Trieste, Italy.
 Y.S. would like to thank the organizers for their hospitality.
+The authors would like to thank the anonymous referees for their valuable advice.
 This work was in part supported by EIPHI Graduate School (No.~ANR-17-EURE-0002) and Bourgogne-Franche-Comté region.